 - Inspiration is mind-mapping software that allows students to brainstorm and organize concepts.

 - Tinkerplots statistical software can be used for data analysis and modeling.

 To read the full proceedings of this CBI, consult the Proceedings of Pathways to Success for Students with Invisible Disabilities: an AccessComputing Capacity Building Institute at Landmark College.

-Other resources focused on technology and individuals with invisible disabilities include those listed below.
+Other resources focused on technology and individuals with invisible disabilities include: